 Raise operating funds for the international organization and hosting chapter.

+(Note: INTERNATIONAL OPERATING FUNDS ARE OBTAINED ONLY THROUGH MEMBERSHIPS AND PROFITS FROM THE INTERNATIONAL CONFERENCE)

-WiNUP annual conferences are rotated among the chapters identified in the following Conference Schedule Matrix (adopted Sept.
-24, 2011, Fall International Board Meeting).
+WiNUP annual conferences are rotated among the chapters identified in the following Conference Schedule Matrix (adopted September 26, 2018, Fall International Board Meeting).
 The conference location shall be determined by the host chapter/group.

-The Conference Schedule Matrix:
+The Conference Schedule

 Sets specific expectations for hosting responsibilities and timeline;